noanoach/VulnDetective/Report.md

 - Microsoft’s phi-4
 - gemma3:1b

-During research I discovered:
+After research, I concluded:
 - **phi-4 does not exist publicly** for download.
-- **gemma3:1b also does not exist** under that exact name.
+- **gemma3:1b** does not exist under that exact name.

-Therefore, I selected **Gemma 2B** from Google:
+Therefore, I selected **Gemma 3 1B IT** from Google:
-- Available on Hugging Face in GGUF format.
+- Available publicly on Hugging Face in GGUF format.
-- Suitable for local inference using llama.cpp.
+- Medium-sized (~760 MB), suitable for local inference.
+- Supports a large context window of up to ~32,768 tokens.

 ---

 ### Running the Model

-I first attempted to integrate with **Ollama**:
-- Easy local LLM serving.
-- However, failed due to 401 errors when trying to pull Gemma from Hugging Face, even after token authentication.

-Hence, I switched to **downloading Gemma manually** via Hugging Face CLI and using **llama.cpp** for local inference.
+I integrated the model using **llama.cpp**, running fully offline:
+- Downloaded `gemma-3-1b-it-q4_k_m.gguf` from Hugging Face.
+- Built llama.cpp locally.
+- Call the llama-cli binary directly via Python’s subprocess module.
+- Tested both interactive and non-interactive modes to automate prompt submissions.

+This approach avoids the need for cloud APIs like Ollama and ensures completely local operation.

 ---